hse-electronics/hse-streaming-source/README.md

 To use the app simply install the apk, turn on your WiFi, run the app and click on `START` You should see an IP-Address and a port.
 Choose the IP Address of your WiFi (e.g. 192.168.0.100) and enter this on top of the Grafana Dashboard in server like this:
 `ws://192.168.0.100:8181` (Change the IP)

-# Download builds (coming soon...)
+# Download builds
-* Pre-Built hse Streaming Source Grafana Plugin
+* Pre-Built hse Streaming Source Grafana Plugin: https://github.com/hse-electronics/hse-streaming-source/releases
-* Pre-Built Android App which uses the OrientationSensor
+* Pre-Built Android App which uses the OrientationSensor: https://hse-electronics.com/download/hse-streaming-source-test-app/